lczub/robotframework-magik/README.md

 *   Documentation for Robot Framework Magik keywords

 tests/
-*   Testsuite for Robot Framework Magik keywords
+*   Test suites for Robot Framework Magik keywords

 examples/
 *   Examples, how Robot Framework Magik keywords could be used for automated